phat-hee/phat-hee.github.io/index.md

 This project formed the core of my **Master’s thesis**, earning a perfect grade (20/20).

 ---
 ### ⚡ EEG Temporal Graph Neural Network for AD and FTD
 [🔗 GitHub Repository](https://github.com/phat-hee/eeg__temporalgraph_ad_ftd_hc)

 Developed and implemented a **temporal graph neural network (TGNN)** framework to classify **Alzheimer’s Disease (AD)**, **Frontotemporal Dementia (FTD)**, and **Healthy Controls (HC)** from resting-state EEG data.
-I was responsible for **all stages of the project**, including data handling, model design, and full implementation.
+I was responsible for **all stages of the technical development**, including data handling, model design, and full code implementation, while collaborating with a **team of researchers** who focused on report writing and documentation.

 - Processed pre-cleaned EEG data and generated **temporal functional connectivity graphs** using **Granger causality** for interpretability.
 - Designed, coded, and optimized the entire **PyTorch-based pipeline**, including **graph generation**, **feature extraction**, **model architecture**, and **training procedure**.